uhub/awesome-swift/README.md

 * [Moya/Moya](https://github.com/Moya/Moya) - Network abstraction layer written in Swift.
 * [ochococo/Design-Patterns-In-Swift](https://github.com/ochococo/Design-Patterns-In-Swift) - 📖 Design Patterns implemented in Swift 5.0
 * [Carthage/Carthage](https://github.com/Carthage/Carthage) - A simple, decentralized dependency manager for Cocoa
+* [nikitabobko/AeroSpace](https://github.com/nikitabobko/AeroSpace) - AeroSpace is an i3-like tiling window manager for macOS
 * [SwifterSwift/SwifterSwift](https://github.com/SwifterSwift/SwifterSwift) - A handy collection of more than 500 native Swift extensions to boost your productivity.
 * [mxcl/PromiseKit](https://github.com/mxcl/PromiseKit) - Promises for Swift & ObjC.
 * [MengTo/Spring](https://github.com/MengTo/Spring) - A library to simplify iOS animations in Swift.
+* [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 * [PerfectlySoft/Perfect](https://github.com/PerfectlySoft/Perfect) - Server-side Swift.
 The Perfect core toolset and framework for Swift Developers.
 (For mobile back-end development, website and API development, and more…)
-* [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 * [Juanpe/SkeletonView](https://github.com/Juanpe/SkeletonView) - ☠️ An elegant way to show users that something is happening and also prepare them to which contents they are awaiting
 * [mozilla-mobile/firefox-ios](https://github.com/mozilla-mobile/firefox-ios) - Firefox for iOS
 * [dwarvesf/hidden](https://github.com/dwarvesf/hidden) - An ultra-light MacOS utility that helps hide menu bar icons